Finding that perfect student job, where to begin?

 It’s troubled times, we are facing, with millions unemployed, benefit caps and the rise of tuition fees.
 It never has been so difficult to find a student job, but here at StudentJob UK, you can start your search before embarking on one of the most educational journeys that you will experience.

-Just remember, it’s valuable experience that will help you get a better job later on in life.
-Bonus is that you could potentially earn a bit of extra cash on the side too.
+Just remember, it’s a valuable experience that will help you get a better job later on in life.
+The bonus is that you could potentially earn a bit of extra cash on the side too.

-Whatever you do, you must not lie as it could back fire on you, when you’re called in for an interview
+Bonus Tip: Whatever you do, you must not lie as it could backfire on you, when you’re called in for an interview.

 These tips can guide towards your dream job, so use them wisely.
 Don’t forget, if you get a setback, don’t stop trying!